It usually hits you on Sunday evenings. That overwhelming feeling of anxiety that makes you feel stuck.

 For instance, when I'm feeling anxious, it's usually to do with whether I'm good enough.
 I get frustrated that I'm not "better" than I am.
-You see, so much of my work is online and, through social media, I'm constantly bombarded by the competition, and seeing the amazing stuff everyone else is doing, it can be overwhelming.
+You see, so much of my work is online and, through social media, I'm constantly bombarded by the competition, and seeing the fantastic stuff everyone else is doing, it can be overwhelming.

 I then turn my anxious thoughts into action.
 I consider a few small things that I can do to counter those negative thoughts.
 For example, if I think I'm not good enough, I might set aside some time to make improvements to my website.
 By doing something, I feel better.
 I feel in control.
 Like I've taken a small step towards solving the "problem".

-If the thought of making any adjustments to your work or life exhausts you, make one tiny change in your everyday routine instead.
-One that will improve your mental wellbeing.
-Move your desk so it faces the window rather than a wall.
+If the thought of making any adjustments to your work or life exhausts you, make one tiny change in your everyday routine instead – one that will improve your mental wellbeing.
+Move your desk, so it faces the window rather than a wall.
 Add a desktop app that reminds you to take regular breaks – try the StretchClock.
 Visit an art gallery during your lunch break, if there's one nearby.

 4. Look after yourself by enjoying the "moment"

 Anxious thoughts tell us that we can't change anything.
 That we're stuck and it's impossible to "fix" things.
 That's not the case.
 It's the Chimp way of thinking.
 And it's why mindfulness is continuously offered as a solution.

 By being aware of our Chimp brain, changing our perspective and realising that our thoughts are merely that – thoughts – we can take control and feel better.
 By concentrating on what we're doing at this exact moment, we dispel any negativity further as we focus instead on the present.